Keyboard shortcuts

 With no policy file present, mind is unmanaged and behaves exactly as it does without this feature.
 Every control below is opt-in and absent unless the policy sets it, so the feature is inert by default (POL-4).

-A policy file that does not parse, has unknown keys, or violates an internal rule is a hard error on every command (fail closed), naming the problem; mind does not silently fall back to unmanaged (POL-5).
-Validate a policy with mind review --policy before deploying it.
+A policy file that does not parse, has unknown keys, or violates an internal rule is a hard error on every command that loads it (fail closed), naming the problem; mind does not silently fall back to unmanaged (POL-5).
+The one exception is plain mind recall (read-only, no agent-home access): it does not load the policy and remains usable as an escape hatch during a botched rollout. mind review --policy <file> bypasses the system policy path and can diagnose a broken deployed policy without needing to fix it first.
+Validate a new policy with mind review --policy before deploying it.

 Schema